 183.45 Do clearly bear in mind that our emphasis of the spiritual requisites of your functioning is not a mere expression of pious idealism.
 Far, far from it.
 Their exclusion from public discourse and from the considerations of world leaders largely accounts for the current state of society.
 Indeed, they are as practical in effect as they are spiritual in essence.
 Employ them consciously, constantly, confidently; and see how your actions will attract the confirmations of the Holy Spirit in the response of the community.

-183.46 As to your worry about overcontrolling the friends: by appreciating the nature of the power of action which they possess, you will be able to gauge how best to guide and direct them.
+183.46 As to your worry about over-controlling the friends: by appreciating the nature of the power of action which they possess, you will be able to gauge how best to guide and direct them.
 A wide latitude for action must be allowed them, which means that a large margin for mistakes must also be allowed.
 Your National Assembly and the Local Assemblies must not react automatically to every mistake, but distinguish between those that are

 self-correcting with the passage of time and do no particular harm to the community and those which require Assembly intervention.
 Related to this is the tendency of the friends to criticize each other at the slightest provocation, whereas the Teachings call upon them to encourage each other.
 Such tendencies are of course motivated by a deep love for the Faith, a desire to see it free of any flaw.
 But human beings are not perfect.
 The Local Assemblies and the friends must be helped through your example and through loving counsel to refrain from such a pattern of criticism, which stunts the growth and development of the community.
 You should also be fearful of laying down too many rules and regulations.
 The Cause is not so fragile that a degree of mistakes cannot be tolerated.
 When you feel that certain actions may become trends with harmful consequences, you may, instead of making a new rule, discuss the matter with the Counselors, enlisting their support in educating the friends in a manner that will improve their understanding and their conduct.